strimzi/strimzi-kafka-operator/development-docs/KAFKA_VERSIONS.md

 But these are some of the tasks you usually have to do.

 * If you add a new minor version, add new 3rd party libs directory to `docker-images/artifacts/kafka-thirdparty-libs`
   * This directory is typically shared by all patch releases which are part of the same minor release.
-So it is named `X.Y.x` - e.g. `1.1.x`
+So it is named `<MAJOR>.<MINOR>.x`- e.g. `1.1.x`
   * Add a `pom.xml` file with dependencies and make sure they are aligned with the dependencies inside Kafka (e.g. use similar version of Jackson libraries)
-  * (Typically, you would do this by copying the directory for the previous minor version)
+  * Typically, you would do this by copying the directory for the previous minor version
 * Add the new version to `kafka-versions.yaml` file
-  * If the version you are adding is the latest, mark it as default and unmark the previous one to not be default anymore
+  * If the version you are adding is the latest, mark it as `default: true` and mark the previous one as `default: false`
 * If the version you are adding is the latest
   * Update the Kafka versions and protocol versions in the documentation `attributes.adoc`
   * If needed, update the examples (only in the `packaging/examples` directory):